-Elisabeth Ivarsflaten is a Professor in political science at the Department of Administration and Organization Theory at the University of Bergen.
-She is Scientific Director of the Digital Social Science Core Facility (DIGSSCORE) and initiator of the Norwegian Citizen Panel at the University of Bergen.
+Elisabeth Ivarsflaten is Professor of Political Science at the Department of Government, the University of Bergen.
+She heads the Research Group Democracy and Citizenship and serves as Scientific Director of the Digital Social Science Core Facility (DIGSSCORE).

 Ivarsflaten is author of The Struggle for Inclusion: Muslim Minorities and the Democratic Ethos (Chicago University Press 2022, co-authored with Paul M. Sniderman).
 The book calls for a major new research program on inclusive politics and public opinion.
 In 2021, Ivarsflaten secured funding in the form of an ERC Consolidator Grant to pursue this research program in a major new research project (INCLUDE).

 Important pre-cursors to the Inclusive Politics Project were ideas and articles co-developed and co-written with Scott Blinder and Robert Ford on the political consequences of the spread of motivation to control prejudice among publics in contemporary liberal democracies.
 The major statement of these ideas is, “The Better Angels of our Nature: How the Antiprejudice Norm Affects Policy and Party Preferences in Great Britain and Germany” (The American Journal of Political Science 2013).